-Ben – my trainer for the afternoon – took me through a set of click here exercises based on http://aiesep.org/best-price-for-levitra the different classes that Gloves offers.
+Ben – my trainer for the afternoon – took me through a set of levitra cheap canada exercises based on the http://howdoesthemovieend.com/viagra-dosage different classes that Gloves offers.
 This was a great introduction to the various disciplines they teach, and gave me an insight into the club’s philosophy.
 You can train here to compete in “white collar boxing” events, but many club members are happy to stick to non-contact boxing training.

 Gloves founder, Tony Riddle, has an impressive boxing CV having travelled the world and worked with big names such as highly-regarded coach Kenny Weldon, who himself worked with world heavyweight champion Evander Holyfield.
 This year, Carrie Barry from the US women’s boxing team trained at the club while recovering from a knee injury.

 One of Tony’s core beliefs is that good training starts with your feet.
-There’s a large poster of a bare footprint on the wall, and my trainers were quickly cast aside as my whole workout was barefoot.
+There’s a large poster of a bare footprint on high quality viagra the wall, and my trainers were quickly cast aside as my whole workout was barefoot.

 Then on to some kettlebell exercises and animal movements.
 I felt slightly silly crawling like a cat and emulating the movements of a frog, but apparently this is all part of getting back in touch with natural human movement patterns, which we’ve gradually lost since our hunter-gatherer days.

 Finally, after this preparatory training and a warm-up, it was on to some boxing.
 It was quite exciting having my hands wrapped and putting the gloves on.
 I was instantly transformed into a fearsome-looking pugilist.
 As you can see from the picture.
 Ahem.